The Integer Decomposition Property and Weighted Projective Space Simplices: Introduction

 where $\be_i$ denotes the $i^{th}$ standard basis vector in $\R^n$.
 Set $N(\bq):=1+\sum_iq_i$.
 One can show, as for instance in \cite[Proposition 4.4]{NillSimplices}, that $N(\bq)$ is the normalized volume of $\Pq$.
 Let $\sQ$ denote the set of all lattice simplices of the form $\Pq$.

-The simplices in $\sQ$ correspond to a subset of the simplices defining weighted projective spaces \cite{conrads} for which the vector $(1,\bq)$ gives the weights of the projective coordinates of the associated weighted projective space.
-The family of simplices $\sQ$ are the focus of active study \cite{LaplacianSimplicesDigraphs,BraunDavisReflexive,BraunDavisSolusIDP,BraunHanelyTriangulation,BraunLiu,LiuSolus,SolusNumeralSystems}, in particular in regards to Conjecture~\ref{conj:stanleygor} and the associated IDP and unimodality conditions.
-This is because $\sQ$ is a relatively general family of simplices (one for each weakly increasing vector $\bq\in\Z_{\geq1}^n$) with diverse lattice point combinatorics, and because they simultaneously admit tractable characterizations of the reflexive and IDP conditions.
-This makes $\sQ$ a natural testing ground for exploring the intricacies of the relationship between the IDP and unimodality properties while maintaining some combinatorial control over the examples at hand.
+We call elements of $\sQ$ \emph{weighted projective space simplices}, as the simplices in $\sQ$ correspond to a subset of the simplices defining weighted projective spaces \cite{conrads}, namely those for which the vector $(1,\bq)$ gives the weights of the projective coordinates.
+The set $\sQ$ is the focus of active study \cite{LaplacianSimplicesDigraphs,BraunDavisReflexive,BraunDavisSolusIDP,BraunHanelyTriangulation,BraunLiu,LiuSolus,SolusNumeralSystems}, motivated by questions regarding Ehrhart positivity, Ehrhart $h^\ast$-unimodality and real-rootedness, existence of unimodular triangulations, and other topics.
+One reason for this interest is that $\sQ$ is a relatively general family of simplices with diverse lattice-point combinatorics, and another is because elements of $\sQ$ admit tractable number-theoretic characterizations of several important geometric and combinatorial properties.
+This makes $\sQ$ a natural testing ground for exploring combinatorial and geometric properties of lattice simplices, while maintaining some combinatorial control over the examples at hand.
+Another reason for this interest is that algebraic and geometric properties of simplices in $\sQ$ correspond to geometric properties of weighted projective spaces, and thus are of interest to algebraic geometers.

+Our focus in this paper is on two properties, reflexivity and the integer decomposition property, that are defined for general lattice polytopes as follows.
+Recall that a subset $P\subseteq\R^n$ is a {\em $d$-dimensional (convex) lattice polytope} if it is the convex hull of finitely many points $\bv^{(1)},\ldots,\bv^{(k)}\in\Z^n$ that span a $d$-dimensional affine subspace of $\R^n$.
+Many interesting geometric and algebraic properties of $P$ are revealed by considering the \emph{cone over $P$}, defined as the non-negative span of the vectors formed by prepending a $1$ to each vertex of $P$, i.e.,